monkstone/monkstone.github.com/_posts/2019-1-14-sutcliffe_pentagon.md

 keywords: jruby_art, Vec2D, pentagon, recursion, fractal, sutcliffe
 ---

 Recently suzy on the processing forum was asking how to create a Sutcliffe pentagon, this got me thinking is there such a thing.
-So far the only reference I have found to it, was in an extract of [Matt Pearsons Book][book].
+So far the only reference I have found to it, was in an extract of [Matt Pearsons Book][book] Generative Art book.
 Anyway it looked interesting so I had go at coding it in JRubyArt (using some logic from a recursive pentagon sketch by C. Andrews on openprocessing).
 The sketch features a couple of nifty JRubyArt features including Vec2D (whose methods can be chained, _and just look like math_) DegLUT tables, and a handy way of creating an enumerable colour palette from an array of web strings.
 The other quite useful feature (missing in vanilla processing) is the ability to create a vertex directly from the vector.

 ### sutcliffe.rb
 ```ruby